EladAvrahami/POWERFULL_WEBSITES/README.md

 A lot of lectures and courses: https://screenz.live/he </br>
 website that tell you about ai tools : https://lachief.io/

-Watch any github repo in vscode without clone/downloud it :</br>
+Watch any github repo in vscode display without clone/downloud it :</br>
 add <b>vscode.dev</b> before the repo address like this:</br>
 https://vscode.dev/github/EladAvrahami/Node.js-Natours <b> or </b> </br>
 add<b> s1 </b>after the github word like this:</br>